 “I am impatient with design that does not work – and am my own toughest critic when I see a design on paper or a sample that does not work well.
 Everyday we seek to be better at what we do and love to meet the end customers face to face and hear about their experience with our bags – that way we can evolve products season on season and create products we are proud of.”

 “We subscribe broadly to the Ten principles of good design by Dieter Rams – basically we believe in aesthetically pleasing purposeful design.”

 “We work hard with our suppliers and customers as a team to get the price ‘just right’ and consider the smallest details in light of both aesthetics and cost with the same attention to detail.
 The end objective is to make a product we are confident will sell, and represent the clients brand narrative.”

 “With every new project we start from the perspective – “what do you want the customer to experience and benefit from your product?”.
 At the beginning of the design process we need to understand what your brand’s narrative will be – this is very important.
 We seek to learn about the clients channels to market, and what competitive advantage you seek long before we get involved in the styling.”

 “Our objective is to understand the design objectives in the users terms – and then we can design with confidence that we hitting the commercial objectives while we ( have fun!) doing the design itself.”

-“The design process we generally go through is explained under “How we Work” on this web site – but basically we seek to learn about the clients commercial objectives – what they want to supply the end customer with and how they want the designs to solve their problems.
+“The design process we generally go through is explained on the homepage of this web site – basically we seek to learn about the clients commercial objectives – what they want to supply the end customer with and how they want the designs to solve their problems.
 Only after we have thoroughly done our groundwork do we start designing.”